MicrosoftDocs/fabric-docs/docs/extensions/extensibility-overview.md

 - [Publication Process (TBD)](#publication)
 --->

-## Introduction
+## Introduction to Microsoft Fabric Workloads SDK

-### What is Fabric

-Microsoft Fabric is a comprehensive analytics solution designed for enterprise-level applications.
-This platform encompasses a wide range of services, including data engineering, real-time analytics, and business intelligence, all consolidated within a single, unified framework.
-The key advantage of Microsoft Fabric is its integrated approach.
-This approach eliminates the need for disparate services from multiple vendors.
-Users can use this platform to streamline their analytics processes, with all services accessible from a single source of truth.
-Built on a Software as a Service (SaaS), Microsoft Fabric provides integration and simplicity, as well as a transparent and flexible cost management experience.
-This cost management experience allows users to control expenses effectively by ensuring they only pay for the resources they require.
-The Fabric platform isn't just a tool, but a strategic asset that simplifies and enhances the analytics capabilities of any enterprise.
-For more information about Fabric, see the [Microsoft Fabric overview](../get-started/microsoft-fabric-overview.md).

-### What Are Workloads
+The Microsoft Fabric Workloads SDK is a powerful tool designed to facilitate the integration of your applications within the Microsoft Fabric framework.
+This SDK is particularly useful for enterprise-level applications that require comprehensive analytics solutions.

+## What are Workloads?

-Microsoft Fabric allows the creation of workloads, integrating your application within the Fabric framework.
-Workloads enhance the usability of your service within a familiar workspace, eliminating the need to leave the Fabric environment.
-Fabric workloads increase user engagement and improve your application’s discoverability in the Fabric store, supporting compelling business models.
+In the context of Microsoft Fabric, 'workloads' refer to the components of your application that are integrated within the Fabric framework.
+These workloads enhance the usability of your service within the familiar Fabric workspace, eliminating the need to leave the Fabric environment for different services.

+Workloads increase user engagement and improve your application’s discoverability in the Fabric store, supporting compelling business models.
 The Fabric workspace includes various components, known as Fabric items, which handle the storage, analysis, and presentation of your data.

-### What A Workload Offers
+The Microsoft Fabric Workloads SDK provides the necessary tools and interfaces to effectively manage these workloads.
+It allows developers to streamline their analytics processes, with all services accessible from a single source of truth.
+This not only simplifies the development process but also enhances the analytics capabilities of any enterprise.

+For more information about the Microsoft Fabric ecosystem, please refer to the official [Microsoft Fabric documentation](https://learn.microsoft.com/en-us/fabric/).

+## What Workloads Offer to Microsoft Partners

+As a Microsoft Partner, leveraging the power of workloads within the Microsoft Fabric ecosystem can significantly enhance your application's usability and discoverability.
+Workloads are components of your application integrated within the Fabric framework, providing a seamless user experience without leaving the Fabric environment.

+The Microsoft Fabric Workloads SDK offers tools and interfaces to manage these workloads effectively, streamlining your analytics processes.
+This integration not only simplifies the development process but also enhances the analytics capabilities of your enterprise.

+Moreover, the monetization aspect of workloads opens up new avenues for revenue generation.
+By understanding and utilizing the Universal Compute Capacity, Microsoft Entra ID authentication process, and the Workload Extensibility Framework, you can maximize the financial potential of your workloads.

+In essence, workloads offer Microsoft Partners a comprehensive solution for application integration, analytics, and monetization within the Microsoft Fabric ecosystem.
-#### Workload Extensibility Framework
+### Workload Extensibility Framework
 This is a robust mechanism designed to enhance the existing Fabric experience by integrating custom capabilities.
-The entire Fabric platform is engineered with interoperability in mind, seamlessly incorporating workload capabilities.
+The entire Fabric platform has been engineered with interoperability in mind, seamlessly incorporating workload capabilities.
 For instance, the item editor facilitates the creation of a native, consistent user experience by embedding the customer's workload within the context of a Fabric workspace item.

-#### Universal Compute Capacity
+### Universal Compute Capacity
 Fabric comes equipped with a diverse array of compute engines, enabling customers to purchase and utilize Fabric services.
-To access premium features as well as any Fabric workloads, universal capacity must be allocated to a Fabric workspace (refer to [How to purchase Power BI Premium - Power BI | Microsoft Learn](/power-bi/enterprise/service-admin-premium-purchase)).
+To access premium features as well as any Fabric workloads, universal capacity must be allocated to a Fabric workspace (refer to [How to purchase Power BI Premium - Power BI | Microsoft Learn](https://learn.microsoft.com/en-us/power-bi/enterprise/service-admin-premium-purchase)).

-#### Authentication
+### Authentication

-Fabric workloads integrate with [Microsoft Entra ID](/entra/fundamentals/whatis) for authentication and authorization.
+Fabric workloads integrate with Microsoft [Entra Id](https://learn.microsoft.com/en-us/entra/fundamentals/whatis) for authentication and authorization.
 All interactions between workloads and other Fabric or Azure components necessitate proper authentication support for incoming and outgoing requests, ensuring correct generation and validation of tokens.

-#### Fabric Permission Model
+### Fabric Permission Model
 This represents user permissions pertaining to the workspace and specific items.
-It's utilized to inherit user permissions and applied as part of provisioning resources (see [Roles in workspaces in Power BI](/power-bi/collaborate-share/service-roles-new-workspaces)).
+It is utilized to inherit user permissions and applied as part of provisioning resources (see [Roles in workspaces in Power BI - Power BI | Microsoft Learn](https://learn.microsoft.com/power-bi/collaborate-share/service-roles-new-workspaces)).

-#### Monitoring Hub & Scheduler
+### Monitoring Hub & Scheduler
 The monitoring hub provides a comprehensive view of all background jobs to Fabric users, enhancing transparency and control.

 ### Workloads Use Cases Examples